Mariners vs. Reds: Betting Trends, Records ATS, Home/Road Splits

 Mariners Recent Betting Performance

-- In their last three games with a spread, the Mariners failed to cover each time.
+- In their last two games with a spread, the Mariners failed to cover each time.

 Read More About This Game